-- 28.1 Upon request to the ACD a shareholder can receive information relating to: - a) the quantitative limits applying in the risk management of a Sub-fund of the Company; - b) the methods used in relation to in (a); and - c) any recent developments of the risk and yields of the main categories of investment in the Sub-fund.
+- 28.1 Upon request by writing to the ACD at 1 Sovereign Court, Graham Street, Birmingham B1 3JR a shareholder can receive information relating to: - a) the quantitative limits applying in the risk management of a Sub-fund of the Company; - b) the methods used in relation to risk management; and - c) any recent developments of the risk and yields of the main categories of investment in the Sub-fund.

-29 Historical Performance Data
+29 Past Performance Data

-29.1 Historical performance data for the Company is set out at Appendix 6.
+29.1 Historical performance data for each Sub-fund is set out at Appendix 7.